1. Peer review policy

 3. Confidentiality

 Manuscripts under peer review should be strictly confidential.
-Reviewers must not share manuscripts or discuss their content with anyone outside the peer review process.
+Reviewers must not share manuscripts or discuss their content with anyone outside the peer-review process.

-Respect the confidentiality of the peer-review process and refrain from using information obtained during the peer review process for your own or another’s advantage, or to disadvantage or discredit others, based on COPE guideline.
+Respect the confidentiality of the peer-review process and refrain from using information obtained during the peer review process for your own or another’s advantage, or to disadvantage or discredit others, based on COPE guidelines.

 4. Conflicts of interest